Zipline Creative

-Zipline Creative Limited is a South Wales based film, TV and radio production company, best known for its BBC Series Rhod Gilbert's Work Experience and contribution to the Cow – Don't Text And Drive campaign with Gwent Police.
+Zipline Creative Limited was a South Wales based film, TV and radio production company, best known for its BBC Series Rhod Gilbert's Work Experience and contribution to the Cow – Don't Text And Drive campaign with Gwent Police.
 The company, founded in 2008 by two former BBC employees, is now based in Risca, in southeast Wales, and produces work for TV, radio and corporate clients.

 Viral Films

 Cow – 2008

 "Cow" effective due to its highly graphic nature, affected the national debate in the United States about texting and driving.
 Following rapid viral success, major news outlets like The Today Show and all the national networks began to cover the film's impact.
 This was followed by worldwide coverage on news networks, online and in print.
 Furthermore, the film earned honours in the Advertising Age's weekly Creativity Top 5 video.
-It is now considered the most successful viral Public safety announcement yet experienced on the web.
+It is now considered the most successful viral public safety announcement yet experienced on the web.

 The film began humbly, originally commissioned by Gwent Police to be shown only in schools in the county.
 Having previously worked with local director Peter Watkins Hughes, they were approached by him to produce and shoot the new project on a modest budget.
 Zipline's core team, Nathan Mackintosh and Rhys Waters, were previously students on Peter's Documentary Film and Television Degree course, who were still working locally and in the process of setting up their own company.

 Mackintosh and Waters based themselves in a small unit near Tredegar where they built a large green screen with enough space for a car to be wheeled in front.
 Alongside this, three identical Ford Kas, two identical Ford Mondeos and two Ford Fiestas were donated to the project by a local car dealer.
 An abandoned road was chosen to crash the cars in Tafarnaubach Industrial Estate, several miles from the unit.
 With help from young film makers, local fire fighters and engineers, the team successfully crashed the cars with a multiple camera setup, including a birds-eye view on the impact using a Sony PD170 attached to the bucket of a JCB.

 The remains of the vehicle were then transported to the green screen unit, and the internal shots of the impact were filmed with the actresses.
-Nathan, who acted as DOP also was responsible for the special effects on this scene.
+Nathan, who acted as director of photography, also was responsible for the special effects on this scene.
 Over several months he added the additional layers of blood, smoke and glass.

 Following its release online and in current affairs outlets, "Cow" was broadcast on BBC Wales and was then picked up by BBC Three under the banner "Only Stwpid COWZ Txt N Drive".